normanjoyner/containership.cli/docs/_pages/commands/client-plugin-configure.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} command allows you to create core configuration files for plugins which they will load at execution time.
+The `{{ page.command-name }}` command allows you to create core configuration files for plugins which they will load at execution time.

 ~~~
-$ ./bin/cli.js client-plugin configure cloud --api-key=...
+csctl client-plugin configure cloud --api-key=...

 Wrote cloud.json configuration file
 ~~~